vedupraity/ancientknowledgedatabase/books/chanakya-neeti/1/1/en.md

 #### Translation

-Humbly bowing down before the almighty Lord Sri Vishnu, the Lord of the three worlds, I recite maxims of the science of political ethics (niti) selected from the various satras.
+Humbly bowing down before the almighty Lord Sri Viṣṇu, the Lord of the three worlds, I recite maxims of the science of political ethics (Nīti) selected from the various Śāstra.